 - Either ship the sample overnight, or drop the sample off at Ward Laboratories, Inc. as soon as possible.

 When we receive your sample, we will refrigerate it and run it as quickly as we can as to not loose any HNC and to avoid a false low value.
 Samples reported at >200 ppm as received are considered toxic and allowing animals to graze would result in a rapid death toll.

 - Go into the field and cut the plant at the point where you plan to pull animals off.

 - Then, use plant shears and snip it into pieces.

 - Repeat this with 20 randomly located plants across the field.

 - Then mix all the small plant pieces together.

 - Take a representative sub-sample from that pile using the cone and quarter procedure.

 - Place them in a zip lock bag and send them to Ward Laboratories, Inc. for nitrate analysis.

-In summary, test the leaves for prussic acid and the stocks for nitrate.
+In summary, test the leaves for prussic acid and the rest of the plant for nitrate.
+The nitrate sample should represent all part of the plant the animal is going to consume.
 It is always important to take a representative sample for the most accurate results and informed production decisions.